 As the River Tyburn flowed towards the Thames to the west of London it divided into several parts.
 One branch flowed south into the Thames near where Vauxhall Bridge now stands.
 Another branched off eastwards at what is now Buckingham Palace, then sub-divided to form an island as it met the Thames at modern-day Westminster.
 During the Roman period there was perhaps a ford across the Thames at that point, and it is said a shrine to Apollo may have been built on the island.
 A Roman sarcophagus was discovered in 1869, and some Roman roof tiles have been found under Westminster Abbey’s Norman undercroft.
 In the centuries following the Romans the area was probably deserted and liable to flooding.
 During Saxon times the island was known as Thorn Ea, meaning ‘island of brambles’.

 There are various accounts of the founding of a church at Thorn Ea.
 Some of these are certainly fictitious and originated in the 11th or 12th centuries at a time when the abbey’s resident monks were attempting to link its foundation to illustrious early Christians and saints.
 The Venerable Bede, writing in the 730s, wrote of St. Paul’s church in London but made no mention of a church at Thorn Ea.
 A charter to the monastery of St. Peter at Thorn Ea dated 785 during the reign of King Offa is now thought to be a forgery, but a small church may have been established at around that time.
 Even so, as an unprotected building, it is most likely to have suffered badly from Viking raids along the Thames during the 9th century.
-It seems the church did not survive.
+It seems the church, if it existed, did not survive.

 More certainly, Dunstan, either during his time as Bishop of London in around 960, or later as Archbishop of Canterbury, established a monastery on the site of ‘ruined chapels’ in the marshland of Thorn Ea, at what was then known as Bulinga Fen.
 To do so he brought twelve monks from Glastonbury.
 A charter drawn up by King Edgar in the mid-10th century transferred a large area of land into the ownership of the monastery.
 Edgar’s gift of land stretched from the modern-day Farringdon Road on the western edge of the old city of London and included the present Covent Garden, Trafalgar Square, Soho, parts of Mayfair, St. James’s Park, and down to the Thames.
 Broadly, this area of about 2,500 acres is what we now know as the City of Westminster.
-The abbey was to keep these holdings for almost six hundred years.
+The abbey was to keep these holdings for almost 600 years.

 When Cnut died two of his sons, the half-brothers Harold Harefoot and Harthacnut both claimed to be his successor.
 Harold was in England at the time of his father’s death, but Harthacnut in Denmark, so Harold took the English throne.
 When he died, possibly murdered, in 1040 Harold I became the first monarch to be buried at the monastery.
 But Harthacnut swiftly travelled to England, had Harold’s body exhumed, beheaded, and the body thrown into the surrounding marsh.